jassler/QuestioneerTelegramBot/README.md

 ## Data Persistence

 Progress is saved through json files. git does not track changes in `playerstatus.json` - if changes are supposed to be made in there, run `git update-index --no-assume-unchanged playerstatus.json`.

+# Get images

+Send a image to the bot.
+The image id should be saved in `newimages.txt` - copy that into the answer of your question.